huggingface/nanotron/docs/docs.md

 In order to define which rank we use the `build_and_set_rank` method.
 It attaches the rank as a meta data, and builds the module on that specific rank.

 Models have to be defined using a "surface" of `PipelineBlock`.
-Typically, above `PipelineBlock` it's all about defining the `PipelineBlock` computational direct acyclic graph, below is where device specific computation is defines.
+Typically, above `PipelineBlock` it's all about defining the `PipelineBlock` computational direct acyclic graph, below is where device specific computation is defined.

 As a non trivial example:
 ```python